Survey: Gaps in QSR App Adoption Call for More Appetizing Loyalty Programs

 Closing Thoughts on QSR Apps

 Overall, gaps in QSR app adoption present an opportunity to upgrade loyalty programs with more personalized experiences and engaging offers.
-While you’ll certainly want to surprise and delight new customers, it’s important to set clear expectations at the outset, outlining the parameters of your loyalty program and what actions consumers must take in order to earn rewards.
+While you’ll certainly want to surprise and delight new customers, it’s important to set clear expectations at the outset.
+Be sure to outline your loyalty program and what actions consumers must take in order to earn rewards.

 Partner with Fluent to Grow Your Loyalty Program